daniellionel01/spider/docs/prompts.md

 I have already downloaded and broken up all of the chrome apis into their type definitions in `../docs/chrome_apis/namespaces`.
 You may explore them to get an idea of what types, functions and events to implement.

+With this information please implement the rest of the ffi for `chrome.tabs`.
+Side note: I still haven't finished implementing the `QueryInfo` type in gleam.

 We are interested in the following chrome apis:
 - chrome.tabs
 - chrome.runtime